ulises0516/cse15l-lab-reports/LabReport3.md

  # Chat GPT source ( prompts used and output)

- The prompt I gave chat GPT : How is grep -c , -i, -w and -r useful in the command line and give a  few examples
+ The prompt I gave chat GPT : How is grep -c , -i, -w and -r useful in the command line and give a  few examples.

+ **SIDE NOTE**: I didnt change the prompt afterwards.
+Chat GPT gave me the needed context of what the command did and useful tips about the command in general.
+I was satisfied with the answer Chat GPT gave me its a wonderful tool.

  ![Screenshot 2023-05-24 at 7 54 30 PM](https://github.com/ulises0516/cse15l-lab-reports/assets/125671517/80b8b04c-9eaa-4fd3-9313-40a09c141baf)

  ![Screenshot 2023-05-24 at 7 54 50 PM](https://github.com/ulises0516/cse15l-lab-reports/assets/125671517/d0ee0ac7-c748-4edf-8573-f6c8816141af)